nus-cs2103-AY2021S1/ip/docs/README.md

 All tasks are saved in the hard drive automatically after every command.
 There is no need to save manually.

-> :bulb: Data is stored in */data/duke.txt* relative to the
+> 💡 Data is stored in */data/duke.txt* relative to the
 > *home folder*.

 ___